hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     If set, determines the density (height) of the table body’s rows.
   </C.Property>
   <C.Property @name="valign" @type="enum" @values={{array "top" "middle" }} @default="top">
-    If set, determines the vertical alignment for content in a table.
+    Determines the vertical alignment for content in a table.
 Does not apply to table headers (`th`).
 See [MDN on vertical-align](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) for more details.
   </C.Property>
   <C.Property @name="caption" @type="string">
     Adds a (non-visible) caption for users with assistive technology.
 If set on a sortable table, the provided table caption is paired with the automatically generated sorted message text.